dataiku/dss-plugin-nlp-analysis/README.md

 *   Text dataset:
     *   Text column
     *   Language: the language parameter lets you choose among 59 supported languages if your text is monolingual.
-Else, the Multilingual option will let you set a Language column.This Language column parameter shoul contain ISO 639-1 supported language codes.
+Else, the Multilingual option will let you set a Language column.This Language column parameter should contain ISO 639-1 supported language codes.
 *   Ontology dataset:
     *   tag column
     *   keyword column